sciortino/Udacity_Movie/README.md

 	year_released (int): The year the movie was released in theaters rating (float): The movie's current rating on IMDB

-To alter the sort order of the movies on the page:
+To alter the sort order of the movies on the page, change the second parameter in open_movies_page

-1. Open 'fresh_tomatoes.py'
-1. Change the assignment of the variable 'criteria' on line 171.

 Available options include